 Since I was five, my parents pushed me to value education because they were born in Vietnam and had limited education.
 Because of this disadvantage, I learned to take everything I do seriously and to put in all of my effort to complete tasks such as becoming the founder of my school’s Badminton Club in my sophomore year and Red Cross Club this year.
 Before creating these clubs, I created a vision for these clubs so I can organize my responsibilities better as a leader.
 The more involved I became, the more I learned as a leader and as a person.
 As a leader, I carried the same behavior I portrayed towards my younger cousins and sibling.
 My family members stressed the importance of being a good influence; as I adapted this behavior, I utilized this in my leadership positions.
 I learned to become a good role model by teaching my younger family members proper manners and guiding them in their academics so that they can do well.
 In school, I guide my peers in organizing team uniform designs and in networking with a nonprofit organization for service events.

-Asides from my values, I’m truly passionate in the medical field.
+Asides from my values, I’m truly passionate about the medical field.
 I always wanted to be a pediatrician since I was fourteen.
 My strong interest in the medical field allowed me to open up my shell in certain situations: when I became sociable to patients in the hospital as a volunteer, when I became friendly and approachable to children in my job at Kumon Math and Reading Center, and when I portrayed compassion and empathy towards my teammates in the badminton team.
 However, when I participated in the 2017 Kaiser Summer Volunteer Program at Richmond Medical Center, I realized that I didn’t only want to be a pediatrician.
-This program opened my eye to numerous opportunities in different fields of medicine and in different approaches in working in the medical industry.
+This program opened my eye to numerous opportunities in different fields of medicine and in different approaches to working in the medical industry.
 While I may have a strong love for the medical field, my interest in business immensely grew as I soon discovered that I didn’t only have to take the practical approach in the medical field.
 With this interest, I plan to also become a part of a medical facility management team.

 In the future, I hope to pursue my dream of becoming a doctor by attaining an MD and to double major in Managerial Economics.
-I intend to study at UC Davis as a Biological Sciences major, where I anticipate to become extremely involved with the student community.
+I intend to study at UC Davis as a Biological Sciences major, where I anticipate becoming extremely involved with the student community.
 After graduation, I plan to develop a strong network relationship with Kaiser Permanente as I’ve started last year in my internship.
 By developing a network with them, I hope to work in one of their facilities someday.
 Based on my values, interests, and planned future, I’m applying for the NCS Foundation scholarship because not only will it financially help me, but it can give motivation for me to academically push myself.
 I hope to use this scholarship in applying for a study abroad program, where I can learn about other cultures’ customs while conducting research there.

 Personal statement for the scholarship: Example #2

 Nothing is more important to me than ending racial inequality and discrimination in America, as I do not want my younger siblings to face the discrimination Black people continue to face in our present society.
-After winning our fight to freedom and provoking the passage of the 1964 Civil Rights Act, why do Black teens face higher poverty rates than Whites and are still four times more likely to be incarcerated?
+After winning our fight for freedom and provoking the passage of the 1964 Civil Rights Act, why do Black teens face higher poverty rates than Whites and are still four times more likely to be incarcerated?
 “That was such a long time ago.
 You really need to get over it,” my White peers say when referring to racial inequalities.
 But, why then, in 7th grade, after winning Nazareth Academy’s Spelling Bee competition, did my fellow White classmate state with a heavy dose of surprise, “You know…when I first saw you, I didn’t think you were going to be smart?”

 I hope to contribute to ending racial discrimination by utilizing our present interconnectivity and running a social media campaign titled #It’sNotOver. #It’sNotOver aims to oppose the widespread misconception that, because racial inequality was legally outlawed, de facto racial inequality does not still persist in our society.
 Our recent presidential election may have brought life to a ‘Divided America’, but it also exposed how influential social media is.
 By raising awareness of racial disparities that occur everywhere, I might encourage a new wave of change in our country like that of the present Time’s Up movement.
 Furthermore, if I can access the influence of celebrities in my #It’sNotOver campaign, like that of Time’s Up, I might similarly capture the attention of millions of people and inspire action against this issue across the globe.